chillbirdo/InvoiceCreator/README.md

 # Invoice Creator

-This is a handy tool for creating invoices, especially when you are a freelancer.
-Use a different latex-template for each of your customers.
+This is a handy tool for creating invoices, especially when you are a freelancer and working on an hourly bases.
+Use a different latex-template for each of your customers and create beautiful looking invoices in a bliss!

 ## installation and execution

-install:
+install on Debian:
 ```
-sudo apt install pdflatex texlive-latex-extra python3-virtualenv
+sudo apt install texlive-latex-base texlive-latex-extra python3-virtualenv
 chmod +x install.sh
 ./install.sh
 ```